- Search The Registry

 Robert S. Abbott

-The birth of Robert Abbott in 1870 is celebrated on this date.
+The birth of Robert Abbott in 1868 is marked on this date.
 He was a Black news businessman and lawyer.

 The Defender became a national newspaper with a circulation of 250,000 in 1929.
 Abbott's editorials demanded full equality for Blacks.
 The Defender fought for social justice and political and economic equality.
 It attacked discrimination, segregation, and lynching.
 The newspaper was credited with encouraging the migration from the South by providing information about job opportunities in the North during World War I. Hundreds of thousands of Blacks moved North because of his newspaper.
 Because of Abbott, The Defender became a thriving national institution.
 One of the nation's largest and most influential Black newspapers, by 1966; it was one of only two that was published on a daily basis out of 350 Black-owned newspapers.